slundi/ansible_feedpushr/README.md

   * Prose: `feedpushr-prose.so`
   * RAKE: `feedpushr-rake.so`

+Output and Filter's configuration are stored inside the Feedpushr DB (Bolt).
+The configuration is managed by the API or the UI.

 ## Dependencies

 None but with some plugins you may need to install some stuffs.